Addenda and Corrigenda to Aksumite Coinage

 Sometimes AC assigns separate type numbers to what are only die varieties of the same type; to continue

 this approach would be impracticable and in such cases a range of type numbers may be given.
-Additional examples of
+For additional examples of

 Later Christian Period (Ella Amida to Armah)